lailabougria/spec/core/spec.md

 ##### `compatibility` Attribute
 - Type: String (with resource-specified enumeration of possible values)
-- Description: indicates whether Versions of this Resource need to adhere to a certain compatibility rule.
-For example, a "backward" compatibility value would indicate that all Versions of a Resource are mandated to be backwards compatible with the next oldest Version, as determined by their `createdat` timestamp attributes.
+- Description: States that Versions of this Resource adhere to a certain compatibility rule.
+For example, a "backward" compatibility value would indicate that all Versions of a Resource are backwards compatible with the next oldest Version, as determined by their `ancestor` attributes.

   The exact meaning of what each `compatibility` value means might vary based on the data model of the Resource, therefore this specification only defines